dkrajzew/grebakker/docs/usage.md

 Yes, there are.

-Currently, __grebakker__ does not report correctly, when a folder was not copied or compressed completely.
+Currently, __grebakker__ does not report correctly when a folder was not copied or compressed completely.
 This must be changed in next versions.

-As well, the tests - though covering 100% of the code - do not cover the compression of files well.
+As well, the tests - though covering almost 100% of the code - do not cover the compression of files well.
 This should be changed in the next steps as well.